ECCC-ASTD-MRD/MIDAS-src/CONTRIBUTING.md

 # Contributing Guide

-The general contribution workflow describe in this guide can be summarized in these steps
+The general contribution workflow described in this guide can be summarized in these steps

 1. [Create an issue](#create-an-issue)
 2. [Make modifications in a local branch](#make-modifications-in-a-local-branch)
 3. [Merge back your branch to the main one](#merge-back-your-branch-to-the-main-one)

 ## Create an issue

+Anyone can open an issue, even if they don't intend to actually address it themself; the author of an issue does not have to be the assignee.
+Opening an issue to signify and document a bug or a feature request is an important part of the workflow.

+To create an issue:

 1. Go to the **GitLab** [*issue* page](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/issues) and press [`New issue`](https://gitlab.science.gc.ca/atmospheric-data-assimilation/midas/issues/new) button.